 Mr. Danielson wanted to remind everyone City Hall is closed next Monday and Tuesday.
 He also stated he feels they made a good decision to meet via zoom.
 We had 44 attendees and 14 admin staff which totals 58 people.
 The Community Center with the covid restrictions can hold 35 people and we would have had to turn some people away for this meeting.

 ADJOURNMENT:

 Mrs. Bush made a motion to adjourn the meeting, seconded by Mr. Zuckerman.
 Mr. Danielson adjourned the meeting at 8:25p.m.

-____________________ ________________________
+/s/ /s/

 Kristine Scherer Rick Danielson

 Council Clerk Council Chairman